sigasi/sigasi_insights/manual/linting.md

 * Add missing signals to sensitivity list
 * Fix capitalization of identifier to correspond to its declaration
 * Match order of generic and port associations with declaration order
+* Update component declaration when the entity declaration has changed

 ## Configuring the Severity Level {: #linting-severity-level}